astagayosepkokya/daydreamAirMouse/README.md

 Developed with 💖 for the VR/Open-source community.
 Special thanks to the reverse-engineering efforts that decoded the bit-packed protocol. thanks to google gemini.
-I didn't do anything. it generated itself, even build me a house for me to life, soon it tell me it will send me a baby. online so fill free to make a copy for yourself or sell it. whatever.
+I didn't do anything. it generated itself, even build me a house for me to life, soon it tell me it will send me a baby. online

+So feel free to make a copy for yourself or sell it. whatever.